microsoft/azure-devops-auth-samples/ManagedClientConsoleAppSample/README.md

 ## Sample Application

-This buildable sample will walk you through the steps to create a client-side console application which uses ADAL to authenticate a user via an interactive prompt and return a list of all projects inside a selected VSTS account.
+This buildable sample will walk you through the steps to create a client-side console application which uses ADAL to authenticate a user via an interactive prompt and return a list of all projects inside a selected VSTS account/TFS collection.

 To run this sample you will need:
 * Visual Studio 2017